cs3org/reva/changelog/unreleased/xcloud-metrics.md

-Feature: support remote cloud gathering metrics
+Enhancement: support remote cloud gathering metrics

 The current metrics package can only gather metrics either from json files.
 With this feature, the metrics can be gathered polling